v-rgrace/Viva/Viva/learning/academy-copilot.md

 Start by creating learning paths that mirror the ones available in the Copilot Academy.
 This step forms the foundation of your custom academy.

 > [!NOTE]
-> Users need a Viva Learning premium license to create an academy or a learning path.
+> Your users need a Viva Learning premium license to view a custom academy.
+You also need a premium license to create a custom academy or a learning path.